marctheshark3/UCF-Graduate-Course-Work/README.md

 # UCF-Graduate-Course-Work

-The attached files are course work worked by Marc Mailloux while attending UCF for Master's Degree in Modeling and Simulation.
+The attached files are projects from the courses taken by Marc Mailloux while attending UCF for Master's Degree in Modeling and Simulation.

 ## Table of Contents:

 #### Data Mining
 - CFE Loan Classification Competition
+- Programming in R

 #### Data Visualization
 - Real Eastate data exploration
+- - Programming in R

 #### Huzzah32 Projects
 - Sample Code Projects using a few sensors and MQTT protocol